psenough/vainglory_draft_simulator/README.md

 * display position and WP/CP on sides (click to alter)

 * split team views with central server to allow real drafting

+## Credits

+Coded by ps with some help by physiX.